CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

      ![image](./media/xxx1.png)

-      >**Note:** If the subscription group is already present under the Management group you can proceed with the next task.
+      >**Note:** If the subscription group is already present under the Management group, you can proceed with the next task.

 1. On the **Add subscription** blade, in the **Subscription** drop-down list, select the subscription you are using in this lab and click **Save**.

     ![image](./media/l2-image10.png)

-1. On the **az104-02-mg1 \| Subscriptions** blade, refresh the page and  copy the ID of your Azure subscription into Clipboard.
+1. On the **az104-02-mg1 \| Subscriptions** blade, refresh the page and  copy the ID of your Azure subscription into the Clipboard.
 You will need it in the next task.

     ![image](./media/l2-image11.png)